Reliefband Sport: Wearable Gamechanger For Motion Sickness Sufferers

-When I was asked to consider reviewing the Reliefband Sport, I have to admit I was a little skeptical.
+When asked to consider reviewing the Reliefband Sport, I admit I was a little skeptical.
 For one, I’d never heard of this wearable nor any derivation of it.
-Moreover, wasn’t familiar with the Pennsylvania-based tech company.
-However, after a lot of information digging and evaluating it myself, wish I had this device after my minor surgery three months earlier.
-That’s because I’m convinced this wearable device would have lessened my nausea symptoms.
+Moreover, I wasn’t familiar with the Pennsylvania-based tech company.
+However, after a lot of information digging and evaluating it, I wish I had this device after my minor surgery three months earlier.
+I’m convinced this wearable device would have lessened my nausea symptoms.

 About The Reliefband Sport

-So just what is the Reliefband Sport and what does it do?
+So just what is the Reliefband Sport, and what does it do?
 It’s an innovative wearable device that can help prevent nausea and vomiting symptoms.
-Moreover, its technology is based upon over 20 years of clinical research and is FDA approved.
-To that end, I think this product would have been a far safer option to the anti-medications I reluctantly had to use.
-If that wasn’t enough, it doesn’t cause any drowsiness nor have any side effects.
+Moreover, its technology is based on over 20 years of clinical research and is FDA-approved.
+To that end, I think this product would have been a far safer option than the anti-medications I reluctantly had to use.
+If that weren’t enough, it wouldn’t cause any drowsiness or side effects.

 How It Works

-The device has two electrical contacts that emit pulses to a nerve that travel along your forearm.
-These pulses further travels to the part of the brain that controls nausea.
+The device has two electrical contacts that emit pulses to a nerve that travels along your forearm.
+These pulses further travel to the part of the brain that controls nausea.
 At the same time, signals are being sent to the stomach, which can reduce symptoms of nausea.

-ReliefBand has been FDA approved and can provide for mild to moderate symptoms of nausea and vomiting associated with several medical conditions.
-This includes morning sickness, chemotherapy, motion sickness, sea sickness anxiety and yes, even hangovers.
+ReliefBand has been FDA-approved and can relieve mild to moderate nausea and vomiting associated with several medical conditions.
+These include morning sickness, chemotherapy, motion sickness, sea sickness anxiety, and, yes, even hangovers.

-The IPX7 waterproof device can also provide relief from physician-diagnosed migraines and post-operative symptoms.
-If that’s not enough, it’s been proven to help with air sickness, amusement park rides, train sickness and gaming.
-On the other hand, the device has a 85 percent success rate, based upon clinical trials.
+The IPX7 waterproof device can also relieve physician-diagnosed migraines and post-operative symptoms.
+If that’s not enough, it’s been proven to help with air sickness, amusement park rides, train sickness, and gaming.
+However, based on clinical trials, the device has an 85 percent success rate.
 In other words, it may not help everyone.
-Still, past reviews from several consumers and tech writers from previous models appear to be largely positive.
+Still, past reviews from several consumers and tech writers of previous models appear to be largely positive.

 Related: Protect Yourself Against Coronavirus